 What to Look for in a PPC Agency

 - Industry or category expertise is essential.
 You could work with a totally green partner, but you probably won’t see the best results.
+Nothing beats the hours a seasoned professional has spent learning the tricks of the trade.

 - Ensure account transparency.
-You should have access to your own ad accounts to pull reports, monitor performance, or update contacts as needed.
+You should have access to your own ad accounts to pull reports, monitor performance or update contacts as needed.

 - Confirm certifications and learning mindsets.
 Digital marketing changes quickly, and your PPC partner needs to be aware of current techniques and trends to support your strategy.

 - Make sure it’s a good “personality fit.”
 Make sure you really like the team you’ll be working with.
-The discovery call is a great time to meet the team and to ask questions.
+The discovery call is a great time to meet the team and ask questions.

 - Gauge knowledge of KPIs and reporting.
 Ask potential PPC partners what they think KPIs would be, based on your goals.
-This will gauge their knowledge of attribution, reporting, and how data informs campaign optimizations.
+This will gauge their knowledge of attribution, reporting and how data informs campaign optimizations.

 How to Choose a PPC Agency